California braces for more lightning as wildfires kill 7 | International

 California braces for more lightning as wildfires kill 7

-The fires, which were ignited by over 13,000 lightning strikes from dry thunderstorms across Northern and Central California, have killed at least seven people and destroyed over 1,200 homes and other structures.
-Smoke from wildfires that have burned over 1.2 million acres created unhealthy conditions for much of northern California and drifted as far away as Kansas.
+The fires, which were ignited by over 13,000 lightning strikes from dry thunderstorms across Northern and Central California since Aug.
+15, have killed at least seven people and destroyed over 1,200 homes and other structures.
+Smoke from wildfires that have burned over 1.2 million acres in the last 10 days has created unhealthy conditions for much of northern California and has drifted as far as Kansas.

 Over 14,000 firefighters are on the wildfires which U.S. President Donald Trump declared a major disaster, freeing up federal funds to help residents and businesses.